 On my way back to Lavender Street, I meet three Sydney Trains staff.
 One, with an immaculately trimmed moustache and sky blue turban, explains that the rail line below is used as a siding after the peak hour rush.
 Mystery solved.
 A friend tells me later that there is a proposal to convert the tracks to a walkway similar to the New York Highline.
 I am sure that will be popular.

 I walk past grand Victorian Terraces in Walker Street to the home of The Royal Art Society and The Lavender Bay Gallery.
 The Society Art Ballot/Auction, held in August each year, is one way to obtain good art at a reasonable price.

 I could catch a ferry at McMahons Point Ferry wharf, but prefer to walk back via Bay View Road and the boardwalk.
 A fancy sports car is being photographed for an advertisement.
-The police and ambulance personnel are assisting a man who seems to be disoriented.
+The police and ambulance personnel assist a man who seems disoriented.
 A train on the line tests its horn.

 It has been a very pleasant day.
 I have been surprised by miniature sculptures, have discovered parks and gardens new to me and enjoyed the beauty of our harbour.

 If you liked this post, you may also like to walk through

 Next Stop: Gladesville

 The North Sydney Public Art trail can be downloaded as an app or printed off as a pdf (see bottom of webpage)

 And a map vaguely showing my route: